macalinao/preston/README.md

 in a very intuitive manner.

 ## Example Apps
-Here are some apps that use Restifier.
+Here are some apps that use Preston.
 If you have one you'd like to share, please don't be afraid to send a PR!

-* [todo-restifier](https://github.com/simplyianm/todo-restifier) - A Restifier-powered Todo app made with Angular, Restangular, Bootstrap, and Restifier.
+* [todo-preston](https://github.com/simplyianm/todo-preston) - A Preston-powered Todo app made with Angular, Restangular, Bootstrap, and Preston.

 ## License
 Copyright (c) 2014 Ian Macalinao.
 Released under the MIT License, which can be viewed in the attached `LICENSE` file.